ret2basic/nand2tetris/projects/01/README.md

 # Project 1

-In this project, we are going to implement all the logical gates from scratch, starting with a built-in **Nand** gate.
+In this project, we are going to implement many commonly-used chips from scratch, starting with the built-in **Nand** chip.

 ## 1. Not